Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride, except for a 2-mile climb on Monte Isola, follows an easy, relaxing, and well-paved route, mostly on bike path, around Lake Iseo and the island of Montisola.
-You get to the start of the rides by two separate and scenic trips by private motorboat: one is just 5 minutes, the other about 50 minutes.
+Today’s ride, with the exception of a two-mile climb on Monte Isola, follows an easy, relaxing, and well-paved route, primarily along bike paths around Lake Iseo and Montisola.
+You will reach the starting points of the rides via two separate scenic trips by private motorboat—one lasting just 5 minutes and the other about 50 minutes.

 Cumulative Distance Range: 16 — 32 km (10 — 20 miles)